 What is the Due Date for the Fiscal Year (FY) 2018-2019 Public Health Permit/License Fees?

-The FY 2018-2019 public health permit/license fees are due by June 29, 2018.
-If the proposed fee increase is approved by the Board, a supplemental billing statement for that portion of the fee representing the 15% increase will be mailed to the permit/license holders.
-The supplemental fee will be due by October 1, 2018.
+The FY 2018-2019 public health permit/license fees that reflect the FY 2017-18 rate were due by June 29, 2018.
+A supplemental billing statement for that portion of the fee representing the 15% increase will be mailed to permit/license holders in mid-August and will be due by October 1, 2018.

 Do Public Health Permit/License Fees Increase Every Year?